cimentadaj/perccalc/README.md

 calculates percentile differences from ordered categorical variables.
 He explains his procedure very much in detail in the appendix of the book chapter but no formal implementation has been yet available on the web.

-This package introduces two functions that apply the procedure:
+With this package I introduce two functions that apply the procedure.

+The package has two main functions:

   - `perc_diff`, for calculating percentile differences
   - `perc_dist`, for calculating scores for all percentiles

 ## Installation

-You can install and load the package with these
+You can install and load the package with these commands:
-commands:

 ``` r
 devtools::install_github("cimentadaj/perccalc") # for development version